Boyadjie/angular-training/Slides/04_components_advanced.md

 - Live in the **component template**
 - Needs a **host element** to be attached to
 - Adds **additional behavior** to host elements in your template
-- **Component**: yes! components are in fact directives that embed their own template
+- Components **are** in fact directives that embed their own template
-- In the next chapters, we will see other directives ngModel, routerLink...
+- In the next chapters, we will see other directives: ngModel, routerLink...
 Notes :